The Hurricanes could be facing a first-five crisis with James Marshall sent for scans on his knee.

 "Boydy will find another one.
 He'll have to," Plumtree said.

-The results of Marshall's scans will likely be known in the next 24 hours.
+The results of Marshall's scans are likely to be known today.
 Nehe Milner-Skudder suffered a head knock on Saturday but Plumtree said he had no further information on how the fullback had progressed.

 The Hurricanes will field a full-strength side against the Chiefs this week as they look to extend their lead at the top of the Super Rugby standings.
 The Chiefs are second in the New Zealand conference.